ericjuden/gravityforms-extended-merge-tags/readme.txt

 Contributors: ericjuden
 Tags: gravity, gravityforms, form, session, cookie, server Requires at least: 3.7
-Tested up to: 4.0
+Tested up to: 4.9.7
 Stable tag: trunk

 == Description ==
-This plugin allows you to use $_COOKIE, $_SERVER and $_SESSION data in a Gravity Form through the merge tags of a field.
+This plugin allows you to use $_COOKIE, $_SERVER, $_SESSION, $_GET, $_POST and $_REQUEST data in a Gravity Form through the merge tags of a field.
 I’ve only really tested this using a hidden field.

 == Screenshots ==
 1. Showing the merge tags dropdown